 Cairns has numerous great attractions within easy reach of the CBD but there are also loads of things to do in the surrounding area.
-We’re locals, we live just outside Cairns, so we really enjoyed putting this Cairns travel blog section together for you.
+We’re local travel bloggers, we live just outside Cairns when we’re not travelling the world, so we really enjoyed putting this Cairns travel blog section together for you.
 In this post we’ll cover things to do in Cairns first, then add nearby day trips from Cairns.
-We include reef trips, visiting the town of Kuranda from Cairns, Northern Beaches, The Tablelands and things to do and see right up to Port Douglas and Daintree if you’re in Cairns for your vacation or holiday and looking for local activities to enjoy.
+We include reef trips, visiting the town of Kuranda from Cairns, Northern Beaches, The Tablelands and things to do and see right up to Port Douglas and Daintree.
+So if you’re in Cairns for your vacation or holiday and looking for local activities and attractions to enjoy, we’ve got all the information you need on the blog.

 If you are a Cairns attraction and would like to be added to this list just get in touch!